ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/elasticsearch-snapshots-to-minio/index.md

 # Waiting for access key
 ```

-After this stage, elasticsearch service should be restarted.
+After this stage, the Elasticsearch service should be restarted.

 ```bash
 systemctl restart elasticsearch